EsmaeilSaleh/Quiz-App-VanilaJs/README.md

-# Quiz-App-VanilaJs
+# Quiz-App-VanillaJs

-A Quiz App using VanilaJs
+A Quiz App using VanillaJs